LONELY GRAVES IN THE MURRAY VALLEY

 [733km] Lone grave 3#; - GPS location

-About 1.6Km (1-mile) above Lock 8#, slightly upstream of a palm tree, at a point, where the upstream direction of the Murray just starts to turn west of due-south.
-At that point the lone grave is 400-metres east of the mainstream.
+About 1.6Km (1-mile) above Lock 8#, slightly upstream of a palm tree, at a point, where the upstream direction of the Murray starts to turn slightly west of due-south.
+At that point the lone grave lies 400-metres east of the mainstream.

 PIONEER GRAVES IN THE MURRAY VALLEY. - TOP OF THIS PAGE